What Is the 'Reasonable Expectation of Privacy'?

-Keep in mind that an expectation of privacy isn't absolute -- it must also be "reasonable."
-This means that the disclosure or discovery of a private matter must have happened when the plaintiff was in a place or situation in which the average person would be offended at being intruded upon.
+Remember that an expectation of privacy isn't absolute — it must also be "reasonable."
+The disclosure or discovery of a private matter must have occurred in a place or situation where a reasonable person would take offense.
 Below are some examples of places or activities where a reasonable expectation of privacy might exist.

-This article discusses expectations of privacy only in connection with invasion of privacy causes of action in the civil context.
+This article concerns the expectation of privacy only in connection with invasion of privacy causes of action in the civil context.
 These cases are in state courts where a private citizen compromises the solitude or seclusion of another private citizen.
-Because the invasion of privacy laws vary by jurisdiction, something that can make a person liable in one state might not do so elsewhere.
+Because invasion of privacy laws vary by jurisdiction, something that can make a person liable in one state might not do so elsewhere.

-Probably the clearest example of a place where there's a reasonable expectation of privacy is in the home.
-A person doesn't have to be a homeowner for the law to protect that expectation; tenants who rent their homes also have a protected right to privacy.
-Moreover, invasion of privacy doesn't just mean that someone physically enters a place where a person has a reasonable expectation of privacy.
+The home is the clearest example of a place where you have a reasonable expectation of privacy.
+A person doesn't have to be a homeowner for the law to protect that expectation.
+Tenants who rent their homes also have a protected right to privacy.
+Invasion of privacy is not solely when someone physically enters a place where a person has a reasonable expectation of privacy.
 It can also happen if someone uses electronic equipment to monitor or record what someone is doing in the home.

 Reasonable Expectation of Privacy Examples

 Suppose a married couple rents an apartment from a landlord in a multi-unit building.
-After a while, they discover that the landlord had installed a device in the bedroom that could transmit and record any sounds in that room.
-The landlord would be liable to the couple for invading their privacy, and he would likely be required to compensate the couple for their mental suffering and emotional distress.
-This would be true even if the landlord had not actually listened to the couple or recorded them.
+They discover that the landlord has installed a device in the bedroom that could transmit and record sounds in that room.
+The landlord would be liable to the couple for invading their privacy.
+He would likely be required to compensate the couple for their mental suffering and emotional distress.
+It makes no difference if the landlord has not listened to or recorded the couple.

-Similarly, privacy law can also protect someone from being shown in the media if her image isn't used in a way that informs on a matter of public interest, and publication of the image would cause her considerable embarrassment, even if no personal information is disseminated.
+Similarly, privacy law can also protect someone from being shown in the media if their image isn't used in a way that informs on a matter of public interest and if the publication of the image would cause considerable embarrassment, even without personal information.

 Learn More About Privacy Laws

-An individual's right to privacy brings out a lot of emotion tied up in privacy issues.
-A lawyer can help you examine the situation with a cool head, and armed with a knowledge of the local jurisdiction's laws.
+An individual's right to privacy brings out a lot of emotion.
+A lawyer can help you examine the situation with a cool head.
+They are armed with knowledge of the local jurisdiction's laws.
 Privacy law attorneys can help you navigate this complex area of law.
 They can provide helpful legal advice.
 Contact a local defamation attorney or form a client relationship with a personal injury attorney to learn how they can assist with your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help